Turtle-art/MiniShop/README.md

 - Returns secure Stripe-hosted payment link
 - Supports webhook to confirm payment and finalize order

-  Here is a complete `README.md` section formatted properly, focusing on what a webhook is, both simply and formally, and how it’s used in your project:

 ---

 # Understanding Webhooks in This Project